 If your child appears to be under the influence of a controlled substance, call 911 or go to the emergency room.
 Immediate medical attention can lower the risk of overdose or long-term side effects that could impact their well-being.

 If you suspect your child may be using a controlled substance from time to time, call the 211 HelpLine or visit 211palmbeach.org.
 This free service can direct you to resources and programs, depending on your situation.

-Four things to consider if you think your child is using drugs or alcohol, from the Palm Beach County Substance Awareness Coalition:
+If you think your child is using drugs or alcohol:

 1. Trust your instincts